dominik-roemer/dominik-roemer/README.md

 ## Projects
  ### Classification
- - [Brain Tumor Detection](https://github.com/dominik-roemer/brain_tumor_detection) - Classifing brain scan images taken by a MRT if they are showing a tumor or not with different CNN approaches.
+ - [Brain Tumor Detection](https://github.com/dominik-roemer/brain_tumor_detection) - Classifing brain scan images taken by a MRT if they are showing a tumor or not with different CNN approaches. !!!WORK IN PROGRESS!!!

  - [Heart Attack Analysis](https://github.com/dominik-roemer/heart_attack_analysis) - Predicting the risk of a heart attack by investigating anamnesia data and measuret medical values from patients.